tensorflow/swift/docs/PythonInteroperability.md

 // This is the main type users work with. public struct PyValue {
-  /// This is a handle to a Python object the PyValue represents. fileprivate var state: PyReference
+  /// This is a handle to the Python object the PyValue represents. fileprivate var state: PyReference
   ...
 }